geoserver/geoserver/doc/en/user/source/styling/css/tutorial.rst

       font-size: 14;
     }

-Click the :guilabel:`Submit` button at the bottom of the form to save your changes.
-Then click the :guilabel:`Map` tab to see your style applied to the layer.
+Click the :guilabel:`Apply` button at the bottom of the form to save your changes.

 .. figure:: images/tutorial_noborder.png